mr-j-shah/Wish_List_App_Android/README.md

 ## Features

-- Create Wishes: Easily add new wishes to your list with a few taps, including a title, description, and optional image.
+- Create Wishes: Easily add new wishes to your list with a few taps, including a title and description.

 - View and Edit Wishes: Organize your wishes in a visually appealing list.
 Edit wish details or mark them as completed.